Use Case: Privacy-Preserving Consumer Behavior Model Training

 6. Settlement, Accounting, and Model-Use Basis

-If the result is accepted, it can enter settlement and become part of finalized protocol accounting.
+If the result is accepted, it can enter settlement as a composite settlement, linking all sub-task settlement contexts into a single finalized composite context.

 In this scenario: